PoliticalGraveyard.com

 Carl Richard Ajello (b.
 1932) — of Connecticut.
 Born in Ansonia, New Haven County, Conn., August 22, 1932.
 Member of Connecticut state house of representatives, 1963-75; Connecticut state attorney general, 1975-83.
 Catholic.
 Member, American Judicature Society; Association of Trial Lawyers of America; Rotary; Elks; American Bar Association.
 Still living as of 1983.

-Anthony Alfred Alaimo (b.
-1920) — also known as Anthony A. Alaimo — of Atlanta, Fulton County, Ga.; Brunswick, Glynn County, Ga.; St. Simons Island, Glynn County, Ga.
+Anthony Alfred Alaimo (1920-2009) — also known as Anthony A. Alaimo — of Atlanta, Fulton County, Ga.; Brunswick, Glynn County, Ga.; St. Simons Island, Glynn County, Ga.
 Born in Termini, Sicily, Italy, March 29, 1920.
-Son of Sam Alaimo and Sandra (Granza) Alaimo; married, June 11, 1946, to Jeanne Evelyn Loy.
 Republican.
 Served in the U.S. Army Air Force in World War II; lawyer; delegate to Republican National Convention from Georgia, 1960, 1964; member of Georgia Republican State Central Committee, 1966-67; U.S. District Judge for the Southern District of Georgia, 1971-91; took senior status 1991.
 Methodist.
 Italian ancestry.
 Member, Phi Delta Phi; Delta Sigma Phi; Association of Trial Lawyers of America; American Bar Association.
-Still living as of 2000.
+Died in Brunswick, Glynn County, Ga., December 30, 2009 (age 89 years, 276 days).
+Burial location unknown.

-George Edward Allen, Jr. (1914-1990) — also known as George E. Allen, Jr. — of Richmond, Va.
+George Edward Allen Jr. (1914-1990) — also known as George E. Allen, Jr. — of Richmond, Va.
 Born in Victoria, Lunenburg County, Va., April 4, 1914.
-Married to Elizabeth Stone.
 Democrat.
 Lawyer; alternate delegate to Democratic National Convention from Virginia, 1952; member of Virginia state house of delegates, 1954-81.
 Baptist.
 Member, American Bar Association; Association of Trial Lawyers of America.
 Died February 21, 1990 (age 75 years, 323 days).
 Burial location unknown.

-Thomas Allgood, Sr. (1928-2000) — of Augusta, Richmond County, Ga.
+Thomas Allgood Sr. (1928-2000) — of Augusta, Richmond County, Ga.
 Born in Augusta, Richmond County, Ga., September 10, 1928.
 Lawyer; member of Georgia state senate, 1977-91.
 Member, American Judicature Society; American Bar Association; Association of Trial Lawyers of America.
 Killed in the crash of a single-engine airplane, during takeoff from Daniel Field airport, Augusta, Richmond County, Ga., August 4, 2000 (age 71 years, 329 days).
 Interment at Westover Memorial Park, Augusta, Ga.

-George Ross Anderson, Jr. (b.
-1929) — of Anderson, Anderson County, S.C.
+George Ross Anderson Jr. (1929-2020) — also known as G. Ross Anderson, Jr. — of Anderson, Anderson County, S.C.
 Born in Anderson, Anderson County, S.C., January 29, 1929.
-Lawyer; member of South Carolina state house of representatives, 1955-56; U.S. District Judge for South Carolina, 1980-.
+Served in the U.S. Air Force during the Korean conflict; lawyer; member of South Carolina state house of representatives, 1955-56; U.S. District Judge for South Carolina, 1980-2009; took senior status 2009.
 Member, American Bar Association; Association of Trial Lawyers of America; Phi Delta Phi.
-Still living as of 2000.
+Died in South Carolina, December 1, 2020 (age 91 years, 307 days).
+Interment at Forest Lawn Memorial Park, Anderson, S.C.

-See also federal judicial profile
+See also federal judicial profile — Wikipedia article — Find-A-Grave memorial

 Anthony Dominick Andora (b.
 1930) — also known as Anthony D. Andora — of East Paterson (now Elmwood Park), Bergen County, N.J.; Franklin Lakes, Bergen County, N.J.
 Born in Paterson, Passaic County, N.J., November 20, 1930.
-Son of Anthony A. Andora and Theresa (Matera) Andora; married 1962 to Colleen Gill.
 Democrat.
-Lawyer; alternate delegate to Democratic National Convention from New Jersey, 1964; chair of Bergen County Democratic Party, 1965-69; member of New Jersey Democratic State Committee, 1981.
+Lawyer; alternate delegate to Democratic National Convention from New Jersey, 1964; chair of Bergen County Democratic Party, 1965-69; candidate for New Jersey state senate 40th District, 1977; member of New Jersey Democratic State Committee, 1981.
 Catholic.
 Member, Kappa Delta Pi; Kappa Phi Kappa; Association of Trial Lawyers of America; American Bar Association; American Legion; Kiwanis; Jaycees.
 Still living as of 1981.

 Dennis Wayne Archer (b.
 1942) — also known as Dennis W. Archer — of Detroit, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., January 1, 1942.
 Democrat.
 Lawyer; justice of Michigan state supreme court, 1986-90; appointed 1986; resigned 1990; mayor of Detroit, Mich., 1994-2001; delegate to Democratic National Convention from Michigan, 1996, 2000, 2008.
 African ancestry.
 Member, Freemasons; National Bar Association; American Bar Association; American Judicature Society; Association of Trial Lawyers of America; Alpha Phi Alpha; NAACP.
-Still living as of 2009.
+Still living as of 2020.

-See also Wikipedia article — NNDB dossier
+See also Wikipedia article — NNDB dossier — Michigan Supreme Court Historical Society

-Russell Anderson Austin, Jr. — also known as Russell A. Austin, Jr. — of Aberdeen, Grays Harbor County, Wash.; Seattle, King County, Wash.
-Son of Russell Anderson Austin and Amanda (Ficks) Austin; married, June 23, 1953, to Barbara Fortnum.
+Russell Anderson Austin Jr. — also known as Russell A. Austin, Jr. — of Aberdeen, Grays Harbor County, Wash.; Seattle, King County, Wash.
 Republican.
 Delegate to Republican National Convention from Washington, 1968, 1972; member of Washington Republican State Committee, 1970-73.
 Protestant.
 Member, Order of the Coif; Alpha Delta Phi; Phi Alpha Delta; American Bar Association; Association of Trial Lawyers of America; Freemasons; Scottish Rite Masons; Shriners.
 Still living as of 1973.

 William Orville Baldwin (1905-1988) — also known as Orville Baldwin; W. O. Baldwin — of Hebron, Thayer County, Neb.
 Born in Hebron, Thayer County, Neb., February 1, 1905.
-Son of Joseph Pearson Baldwin and Lydia Jane (Franklin) Baldwin; brother of Robert Morton Baldwin; married to Iris Miller.
 Democrat.
 Lawyer; delegate to Democratic National Convention from Nebraska, 1940 (alternate), 1944; candidate for justice of Nebraska state supreme court 4th District, 1958; candidate for Nebraska state attorney general, 1960.
 Presbyterian.
 Member, Rotary; American Bar Association; Association of Trial Lawyers of America; Elks.
 Died March 19, 1988 (age 83 years, 47 days).
 Interment at Hebron Community Cemetery, Hebron, Neb.

 See also Find-A-Grave memorial

 Richard Martin Baner (b.
 1936) — also known as Richard Baner — of Eureka, Woodford County, Ill.
 Born in Chicago, Cook County, Ill., November 27, 1936.
-Son of Charles Martin Baner and Ella (Detweiler) Baner; married 1955 to Janet Mae Eastman.
 Republican.
 Lawyer; alternate delegate to Republican National Convention from Illinois, 1972.
 Christian.
 Member, Lambda Chi Alpha; American Bar Association; American Judicature Society; Association of Trial Lawyers of America; Phi Alpha Delta; Farm Bureau.
 Still living as of 1973.

 John Ries Bartels (1897-1997) — also known as John R. Bartels — of Brooklyn, Kings County, N.Y.
 Born in Baltimore, Md., November 8, 1897.
 Republican.
-Served in the U.S. Army during World War I; lawyer; alternate delegate to Republican National Convention from New York, 1944; Justice of New York Supreme Court 2nd District, 1950-52; U.S. District Judge for the Eastern District of New York, 1959-73; took senior status 1973.
+Served in the U.S. Army during World War I; lawyer; alternate delegate to Republican National Convention from New York, 1944; Justice of New York Supreme Court 2nd District, 1950-52; appointed 1950; defeated, 1952; U.S. District Judge for the Eastern District of New York, 1959-73; took senior status 1973.
 Member, American Bar Association; American Judicature Society; Association of Trial Lawyers of America.
 Died in Long Island Jewish Hospital, Brooklyn, Kings County, N.Y., February 13, 1997 (age 99 years, 97 days).
 Burial location unknown.

 Francis H. Becker (b.
 1915) — of Dubuque, Dubuque County, Iowa.
 Born in Dubuque, Dubuque County, Iowa, October 15, 1915.
 Lawyer; served in the U.S. Army Air Force in World War II; justice of Iowa state supreme court, 1965-72.
 Catholic.
 Member, American Bar Association; Association of Trial Lawyers of America; American Legion; Elks; Knights of Columbus; Foresters.
-Still living as of 1972.
+Presumed deceased.
+Burial location unknown.

 William Odis Bertelsman (b.
 1936) — of Fort Thomas, Campbell County, Ky.
 Born in Cincinnati, Hamilton County, Ohio, January 31, 1936.
-Son of Odis William Bertelsman.
 Lawyer; U.S. District Judge for the Eastern District of Kentucky, 1979-.
 Member, American Bar Association; Association of Trial Lawyers of America.
 Still living as of 2000.

 Raymond Joseph Broderick (1914-2000) — also known as Raymond J. Broderick — of Pennsylvania.
 Born in Philadelphia, Philadelphia County, Pa., May 29, 1914.
 Republican.
 Lawyer; served in the U.S. Navy during World War II; delegate to Pennsylvania state constitutional convention, 1967; Lieutenant Governor of Pennsylvania, 1967-71; candidate for Governor of Pennsylvania, 1970; U.S. District Judge for the Eastern District of Pennsylvania, 1971-84; took senior status 1984.
 Catholic.
 Member, American Bar Association; Association of Trial Lawyers of America.
 Died, of cancer, in Gladwyne, Montgomery County, Pa., August 6, 2000 (age 86 years, 69 days).
 Burial location unknown.